OutlierVentures/H2O/README.md

 Make sure H2O-Host is running so that the database is available through IPFS.
 Without a provider of the database, it cannot be replicated.

-#### Mid-October 2018: IPFS node module install broken on MacOS
+#### Mid-October 2018: IPFS node module install slow on MacOS

-Just install manually: `npm install ipfs`.

-The install takes several minutes and appears to hang, please be patient.
+MacOS users: the normal IPFS node module install is currently broken.
+The install scripts provided with H2O will get it running but for now take several minutes at the `npm install` step.
+We've optimised it as best we can until IPFS roll out a fix.

 ### Asset registration